 In 1865, William was nominated as one of the four initial trustees of the South Brisbane Recreation Reserve, later known as Musgrave Park.
 This led to some conflict of interest as he was also a prominent member of the local Anglican congregation that successfully obtained a sizable slice of the park on which to build their new church ( see my post Musgrave Park – The Early Days ).

-They also purchased a further two portions totalling almost fifteen acres further up the hill adjacent to Gloucester Street and around 10 acres on the corner of Dornoch Terrace and Boundary Street.
+They also purchased a further three portions totalling almost twenty-two acres further up the hill adjacent to Gloucester Street and around 10 acres on the corner of Dornoch Terrace and Boundary Street.

-Cooltigue was built largely of cedar and a large shuttered veranda served as a ballroom.
+Cooltigue was built around 1862 largely of cedar with a large shuttered veranda that served as a ballroom.
 The house was in the form of a square with an internal courtyard surrounded by verandas.
 This was later surmounted by the glassed tower seen in the photo below, built by a subsequent owner.

 Spencer Browne in “A Journalist’s Memories” says that William “was a big strong man with a family of beautiful daughters and had been known in cricket and rowing circles but in later days it was a case of ‘drat them rheumatics’ “.
 He travelled into work by either hansom cab or by his own “well horsed wagonette”.

 The only photo of the family I’ve been able to find is the rather indistinct one below of the youngest daughter Gertrude on the occasion of her marriage in 1904.
 “Gertie”, as she was popularly known, featured heavily in the social pages for some years before her marriage.